ishofstede/java-course-material/src/main/java/section6_design/part2_patterns/Readme.md

 Large parts of the app have not been implemented yet.
 It is up to you to do so according to the use case described above, using the Observer Pattern of course.

+## Observer pattern (2)

+In package `section6_design.part2_patterns.observer` you will find class `Fermenter`.
+This class models a microbial fermenter in a laboratory setting.
+There are three pieces of peripheral equipment that are able to help the fermenter from reaching fatal conditions: a Cooler, a GlucoseInjector and a PhAdjuster.
+Each of these devices needs to be updated of change in the Fermentor state so that they can act before it is too late: the Fermentor needs to have the internal state between these boundaries:

+- glucose between 30 and 100 millimolar
+- pH between 4 and 8
+- temperature between 33 and 40 degrees celcius

+Of course, as in all Fermentors, Glucose and pH only go down and temperature goes up.

+You may add classes, interfaces, enums and change existing code, but you are not allowed to change the functionality of `addBase()`, `cool()` and `addGlucose()`.
+Nor are you allowed to change the essence of method `ferment()` - only add a few lines of code if required.

+There is a single test method in package `test/java/nl.bioinf.appdesign.c_designpattern` that you can use to test and demonstrate your functionality.

 ## Strategy